Malivil/TTT-Randomat-20/README.md

 1. Bomberman
 1. Red Light, Green Light
 1. Two Lies and a Truth
+1. A power you can't learn from the Jedi (aka ycarcomeD)

 # Events
 **NOTE:** All "blocklist" ConVars are hidden from the ULX menu because they can cause errors if the ConVar value is too long